The Claret Comes of Age

 For many years, Matthews’ sole focus was to make one “reserve” quality wine each year.
 These wines achieved early success in the national market, so we decided to ramp up the volume of this “reserve” wine.
 That meant we needed to source grapes from more vineyard sources, and we did so, expanding to many of the early vineyard sites on Red Mountain, Royal Slope, and Horse Heaven Hills.

-Wine from the newer vineyards and the press wine was excellent, but typically showed more fruit-forward characteristics and less elegance than the free-run juice that went into the Matthews “reserve” program.
+Wine from the newer vineyards and the press wine was excellent, but typically showed more fruit-forward characteristics and less elegance than the free-run juice that went into the Matthews “reserve” wine.
 As production grew, we quickly needed to find a home for this excess wine.
 For the answer, we turned to France.

 We decided to model a second Matthews wine after this tradition, and name it “Claret” in reference to a historical term for wines in the Bordeaux region (for more about the history of the term “Claret”, read here, here, and here).